Born Again (Lisa song): Music video

 A scene in the music video of Lisa, Doja Cat, and Raye reborn as medieval warriors, symbolizing their empowerment from personal growth.

 An accompanying music video for "Born Again" was uploaded to Lloud's YouTube channel simultaneously with the single's release.
 It was directed by Bardia Zeinali and divided into four parts.
 A behind-the-scenes clip of its filming was later released on February 19, showing the three artists having fun throughout the ten-hour shoot.
-The video contains references to various religions, mythologies and historical figures, including Joan of Arc, Cleopatra, and Eve.
+The video contains references to various religions, mythologies, historical figures, including Joan of Arc, Cleopatra, and Eve, as well as events, such as the Salem Witch Trials.
 On Instagram, Lisa shared: "This video is a tribute to powerful women throughout history and to all of you."

 The music video begins with a shot of a grandfather clock ticking backwards, followed by a display of text defining the song’s title as "the transformation into a New Woman who embraces her freedom to become the person she desires to be."
 Lisa, Doja, and Raye are then introduced perched on an ornate gold sofa set in a black-and-white room, wearing glamorous all-black outfits.
 They sing lyrics as they lounge together in the living room space of a sleek mansion.
 Initially dressed in black mourning gowns, the trio shed their past selves and emerge in ethereal white dresses accented with pieces of silver armor.
 This transformation into medieval warriors conveys the song's theme of self-reinvention and symbolizes their strength and empowerment from personal growth.